What is the STAR technique for interviewing, and why should you practice it?

 Do you have an interview coming up and want to prepare in the best way possible?
 Let us introduce you to the STAR technique for interviewing.
 It’s a favoured method of interview practice in the recruitment world.
 With proper use, you’ll be able to answer behavioural based interview questions with ease.

-In this post, we will look at the STAR interview method, it’s benefits and how you can use the framework to deliver textbook interview answers.
+This post will look at the STAR interview method, its benefits, and how you can use the framework to deliver textbook interview answers.

 What is the star technique for interviewing?

 STAR is an acronym for Situation, Task, Action and Result.

 The STAR method is a framework which when followed, allows you to structurally answer behavioural interview questions by describing the situation, task, action and result of your answer.
 By following this framework, you can confidently demonstrate to interviewers how you’ve previously dealt with situations and challenges.
 Giving them the answer they’ll want to hear to demonstrate your capability for the role.

 The situation is where you’ll describe a situation you’ve previously been in.
 This can include a challenge you faced, a task or project you were working on or any event you were involved in.

 Recruiters need to know the situation to translate how similar situations may appear in the role you’re applying for.